Witherspoon History, Family Crest & Coats of Arms

 - Walter Pennington Witherspoon (b.
 1939), American Republican politician, Presidential Elector for South Carolina, 1996, 2000; Delegate to Republican National Convention from South Carolina, 2004

-- Vivian Witherspoon, American Democrat politician, Member, Credentials Committee, Democratic National Convention, 1988
+- Vivian Witherspoon, American Democratic Party politician, Member, Credentials Committee, Democratic National Convention, 1988

-- W. J. Witherspoon, American Democrat politician, Delegate to Democratic National Convention from Wyoming, 1944 (member, Committee to Notify Presidential Nominee), 1952 (alternate); Member of Wyoming State House of Representatives, 1950
+- W. J. Witherspoon, American Democratic Party politician, Delegate to Democratic National Convention from Wyoming, 1944 (member, Committee to Notify Presidential Nominee), 1952 (alternate); Member of Wyoming State House of Representatives, 1950

 - Robert L. Witherspoon, American Republican politician, Candidate for U.S. Representative from Missouri 1st District, 1976